StarryZhang-whu/bak.StarryZhang-whu.github.io/index.md

 Hey there! 👋 I'm Linghao Zhang, a 3rd year undergrad majoring in Software Engineering at Wuhan University, where I was mentored by [Peng Liang](https://www.researchgate.net/profile/Peng-Liang-4) and [Chong Wang](https://www.researchgate.net/profile/Chong-Wang-13).
 During my undergrad years, I embarked on the world of research, enjoying the journey of discovery and receiving solid academic training along the way.
 I'm dedicated to research at the intersection of **AI** and **Software Engineering**.

+*I'm looking for a PhD position in 25Fall.*

 ## Research Interests

 - **AI for SE:** LLM, Agent, NLP for tackling challenges in Software Engineering.